PressingButtons/PixelPaint/DEVNOTES.md

 Attempted to create a contiguous line using triangles to lackluster result.
 Refining required in both knowledge of trigonometry and implementation.
 Shifted design focus away for purely generating the brush shape via math/triangles and instead using textures.
 Future plans for creating brushes of various shapes and possibly for custom brushe shapes for import.

+#12/16/2021

+##The Return

+It's been quite some time since the last update.
+In that hiatus I've worked on other projects and learned some new technologies.
+For the purpose of this application, I'm simplifying it.
+Drawing will be handled by cavnas2d instead of webgl.
+I've also removed express and have instead opted for a simple server for hosting responsibilities.